 The basis of the information from this article is from the Commission’s website.

-The Philippines Securities and Exchange Commission has issued an advisory against AirBit Club and GO88 Ventures, Inc. which are offering online investments to the public.
-The scheme involved requiring users to pay a subscription package, in which the money invested by the user, the companies claim, will be used to pay for cryptocurrency mining equipment/software and pay for its affiliates.
+September 5, 2018 – The Philippines Securities and Exchange Commission (SEC) issued an advisory against AirBit Club and GO88 Ventures, Inc (called Airbit in this article).
+Airbit offers illegal online investments to the public.
+The scheme requires users to pay a subscription package.
+The money invested by the user, the companies claim, will be used to pay for cryptocurrency mining equipment/software and its affiliates.
+The scheme has victimized a number of people, who thought they are using it to double their money or have money for their retirement plan.

 Airbit Club Bitcoin Investment Scheme

-50% of the money will be shared with affiliates while the other half will be used to acquire mining equipment to be used for cryptocurrency mining.
+50% of the money will be shared with affiliates.
+The other half will be used to acquire mining equipment to be used on trading and trading platforms.

-The registration will be completed once the user sends a specified amount of bitcoin into their Airbit Club bitcoin wallet.
-This will act as payment for their subscription fee.
+When the user sends a specified amount of Bitcoin into their Airbit Club Bitcoin wallet, the registration is complete.
+This acts as payment for their subscription fee.

 How Investors Can Earn

-There are also binary bonuses every time the user completes the left and right side of their recruitment pyramid.
+There are multiple levels of recruits.
+“Pro members” can receive bonuses up to their 18th level recruits.
+Airbit gives binary bonuses every time the user completes the left and right side of their recruitment pyramid.

-The commission, upon applying the “Howey Test”, concluded that Airbit Club subscriptions are investment contracts because it satisfies the following requirements.
+The Commission concluded that Airbit Club subscriptions are investment contracts.
+It satisfies the “Howey Test”.

 - There is an investment of money.
 The SEC claims that purchases using cryptocurrency are considered an investment of “money”.

 - There is a Common Enterprise.
-Investors who subscribe are deemed “investing in a common enterprise” because the profits from mining are divided among the subscribers.
+Investors are “investing in a common enterprise”.
+The profits from mining are divided among them.

 - There is an expectation of profits.
-According to the commission, “the sole motivating force in purchasing Airbit Club subscriptions” is the promise of profits.
+“The sole motivating force in purchasing Airbit Club subscriptions” is the promise of profits.

 - The profit is primarily from the efforts of others.
-The sole responsibility of the subscriber is to pay fees in the form of bitcoin so that it may be used as a trading capital by the company.
+The sole responsibility of the subscriber is to pay fees in the form of Bitcoin.
+The company will use it as a trading capital by the company.

 Cloud Mining Contracts